tBaxter/questions-for-employers/README.md

 **Are raises based solely on job performance reviews?
 If not, what else is a factor?**

 **Do you stack-rank employees?** If yes, run away.
 Only trash companies stack rank employees.
-Wen they said "we only hire the best" they neglected to say "and then we'll treat at least half of them like dirt, by design."
+When they said "we only hire the best" they neglected to say "and then we'll treat at least half of them like dirt, by design."

 **Can you tell me about a time when you've had to let someone go?**